German translation tools

 The Literatures and Languages Library circulates print dictionaries.
-To find a monolingual German dictionary, search the Online Catalog using the subject heading German Language Dictionaries (Tips for Searching the Online Catalog).
+To find a monolingual German dictionary, search the Online Catalog using the subject heading German Language Dictionaries.
 To find a German/English dictionary, search the Online Catalog using the subject heading German Language Dictionaries English.

 German Resources at LLL